zachwildd/augment-anywhere/README.md

 These gifs demonstrate the app's two main features; adding target images & building on those target images.
 The first gif shows a user adding a new target image (multiple can be added).
 The second shows the user building a flower in the 3D space associated with that target image.
-Users can add as many target images as possible which allows them to have seperate augmented reality spaces placed around the room and across campus.
+Users can add as many target images as possible which allows them to have seperate augmented reality spaces placed around the room, across campus, etc. -- ergo augment anywhere.

 <p align="center">
   <img src="demo/add_target_demo.gif">